Plantasia: Information

 Plantasia exhibits a wide range of tropical plants, insects, reptiles, amphibians, mammals and fish.
 There is also a cafeteria and an education room.

 The glasshouse contains two climate zones: Tropical with a rainforest, and Arid.
-The collection includes around 5,000 plants, some of which are endangered in their natural habitat.
+The collection includes over 600 different plants totalling around 5,000 plants, some of which are endangered in their natural habitat.
 Plant types include palms, bananas, giant bamboo, various fruiting plants including limes and many epiphytes including bromeliads, orchids and aroids, there is also a small collection of cacti and succulents in the arid zone.